 As a professional dancer Joseph was a member of Ballet Memphis dancing the lead roles in Swan Lake, Giselle, Coppelia and Cinderella.
 As a member of Les Ballet Trockadero de Monte Carlo he toured the world performing in over 25 different countries.
-Mr Jefferies currently is on faculty at Northeast School of Ballet and Boston Ballet.
+Mr Jefferies currently is on faculty at Northeast School of Ballet and Guest Faculty at Chautauqua Dance Institute.

 Born in France, Jean-Pierre Bonnefoux joined the Paris Opera Ballet at age 14 and was named Danseur Etoile at 21.
 He has danced with the Bolshoi and Kirov Ballets and in 1970 became a principal dancer with the New York City Ballet under the direction of George Balanchine.
 In 1977, Bonnefoux joined the faculty of the School of American Ballet, the official school of the New York City Ballet, and began to realize his lifelong ambition of training young dancers.
 His final performance was in 1980, after which time, he dedicated himself to work as an artistic director, choreographer, and teacher.